The club's purpose is "to promote...friendly relations between persons interested in photography

 Marking the Portland Camera Club's 70 years of membership in

 the Photographic Society of America:

 Doug Coleman, Ed Richardson, Dennis Marrotte

-Handicap access: The hall has an entrance ramp with handicap
+Handicap access: The main entrance of the Woodfords Club building includes a ramp with handicap

 Meetings start at 7:00 PM.